On-Demand App Development Company

 We scope the work, calculate the cost, and lock it in writing before any development starts.
 A scope change is a change request: priced, agreed, or dropped.
 It never absorbs into the project and appears on the final invoice.

 Clients include Vodafone, T-Mobile, Aldi, Nike, Cisco, and Lockheed Martin.
-We have shipped on-demand platforms across food ordering, transport, home services, and B2B dispatch for operators in the US, UK, and Australia.
+We have shipped on-demand platforms across food ordering, transport, home services, and B2B dispatch for operators in the US, UK, Europe, Canada, the UAE, and Southeast Asia.

 GDPR, PCI DSS, and regional data residency requirements are scoped in week 1, not retrofitted before launch.
 Payment infrastructure uses Stripe Connect with application-fee-amount splitting so provider funds never touch the platform's bank account.